SherG/cool-iron/blog/quality-content.md

 These simple actions are the unsexy fundamentals.
 And they should be diligently followed whenever you create and post an article.

 Many website owners skip over the unsexy fundamentals.
-That provides an opportunity for you.
+And that provides an opportunity for you.